-Executes an operating system command as a spawned child process and returns immediately.
+Executes an operating system command or program as a child process, asynchronously.
+(Deprecated)

-permits a Caché process to invoke a command of the host operating system. $ZF(-2)
+permits a Caché process to invoke a program or a command of the host operating system. $ZF(-2)

 as a spawned child process from the current console.
-It returns immediately after spawning the child process and does not wait for the process to terminate.
+It executes asynchronously; it returns immediately after spawning the child process and does not wait for the process to terminate.
 Input and output devices default to the null device.

 does not return the child process exit status.
 Instead, if the child process was created successfully,$ZF(-2)